Johnny's Winter Growing Guide

 Plants will grow very slowly through the depths of winter, but take off in late winter to early spring, with harvests possible from March through May.

 "They were amazingly hardy and had little cold damage.
-We used 1–3 layers of row cover, but have a temp monitor under the rowcovers and it got to high teens several nights.
+We used 1–3 layers of row cover, but have a temperature monitor under the rowcovers, and it got down to the high teens on several nights.
 The only one we see with some damage is Green Incised Leaf, but it is minor….

 "All in all, love it!"